sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/privileged_migrations.md

 Manually apply the provided SQL with superuser access in the target schema.
 Then re-invoke the migrator with the suggested flag (e.g., `-privileged-hash=vp6EzmVmJfHgfchaShhJPUCq5v4=`).
 This value is unique to the set of privileged migration definitions and ensures that you have followed the instructions specific to this installation or upgrade.

-Re-running the migrator should then succeed, skipping each the migrations which were just manually applied.
+Re-running the migrator should then succeed, skipping each of the migrations which were just manually applied.

 ```
 WARN migrations.runner runner/run.go:309 The migrator assumes that the following SQL queries have already been applied.
 Failure to have done so may cause the following operation to fail. {"schema": "frontend", "sql": "BEGIN;\n\n-- Migration 1657908958\nCOMMENT ON EXTENSION citext IS 'first privileged migration';\n\n-- Migration 1657908965\nCOMMENT ON EXTENSION citext IS 'second privileged migration';\n\nCOMMIT;\n"}